Zeta functions of $\mathbb{F}_p$-Lie algebras and finite $p$-groups: Computations in practice for various -Lie algebras

 where $3\leq a_{1}\leq c+1$.
 Each of them gives 1 ideal of index $p^{a_{1}}.$ Thus we get

 \end{proof} Note that one only needs to check $c+3$ cases instead of $2^{c+1}$ cases.
-It also matches a well-known fact from finite $p$-group theory that any maximal class-$c$ group of order $p^{c+1}$ contains only one normal subgroup of order $p^{m}$ for $1\leq m\leq c-1$ and $1+p$ maximal (hence normal) subgroups or order $p^{c}$.
+For $p>c$, it also gives an alternate proof of a well-known fact (\cite[p.9]{Blackburn58} or \cite[Section 9]{Berk08}) from finite $p$-group theory that any maximal class-$c$ group of order $p^{c+1}$ contains only one normal subgroup of order $p^{m}$ for $1\leq m\leq c-1$ and $1+p$ maximal (hence normal) subgroups or order $p^{c}$.

-\begin{rem} The original local ideal zeta function $\zeta_{M_{c}(\Zp)}^{\triangleleft}(s)$ is extremely difficult to calculate.
-At present we only know the explicit formulas for $c\leq4$. \end{rem}
+\begin{rem} The local ideal zeta function $\zeta_{M_{c}(\Zp)}^{\triangleleft}(s)$ is extremely difficult to calculate.
+At present we only know the explicit formulas for $c\leq4$, first computed in \cite{Taylor/01}. \end{rem}

 We also computed the following result using similar computations: \begin{cor} Let

 Then

 \end{cor}